The Math Mystery: Unlocking the Secrets of Outliers

 Skewing Statistical Measures

 Outliers can distort statistical measures such as the mean and standard deviation.
-The mean is to extreme values, and the presence of outliers can significantly pull it towards their direction.
+The mean is sensitive to extreme values, and the presence of outliers can significantly pull it towards their direction.
 Similarly, the standard deviation, which measures the spread of data, can be greatly influenced by outliers.

 For example, consider a dataset with values of 1, 2, 3, 4, 5, and an outlier of 100.
 The mean would be significantly higher than the other values, giving a misleading representation of the data set.